Adam Faith: Film, television, and theatre career

 While pursuing his musical career, Faith appeared in supporting roles in films such as Beat Girl (1960) and Never Let Go (1960), and television dramas such as the Rediffusion/ITV series No Hiding Place.
 In 1961, Faith starred in What a Whopper, supported by Sid James, Spike Milligan, Wilfrid Brambell, Carole Lesley and others well known at the time.
 A comedy about a writer staging a fake sighting of the Loch Ness Monster, it was written by Terry Nation, and had music by John Barry; Faith sang the title song and "The Time Has Come".
 He also made a last-minute guest appearance in What a Carve Up!
 (1961) with Sid James and Kenneth Connor.

 In 1962, Faith co-starred opposite Donald Sinden and Anne Baxter in the film Mix Me a Person, playing a working-class youth falsely accused of murder.
 The thriller was rated X-certificate (the modern equivalent would be a UK 18-certificate) by the British Board of Film Censors.
 Following Faith's 1968 departure from his record label EMI, he concentrated on acting, particularly repertory theatre.
 After a number of small parts, he was given a more substantial role in the play Night Must Fall, playing opposite Dame Sybil Thorndike.
 In autumn 1969, he took the lead in a touring production of Billy Liar.
 Faith starred as the eponymous hero in the early 1970s television series Budgie (LWT/ITV), about an ex-convict.
-He was the subject of This Is Your Life in 1971 when he was surprised by Eamonn Andrews.

 Faith's acting career declined after a 1973 motor car accident in which he almost lost a leg.
-He restarted with a role in Stardust (1974) as the manipulative manager of rock star David Essex, for which he was nominated for a BAFTA award.
+He restarted with a role in Stardust (1974), as the manipulative manager of rock star David Essex, for which he was nominated for a BAFTA award.
 Despite this success, he remained reluctant to act for some years, and turned back to music-related ventures.

 In 1980, he starred with Roger Daltrey in McVicar, and again played a rock band manager in Foxes, starring Jodie Foster as his daughter.
 Faith played the role of James Crane in the 1985 TV movie Minder on the Orient Express – part of the Minder franchise.
 From 1992 to 1994, he appeared in another TV series, Love Hurts, starring with Zoë Wanamaker.
 In 2002, he appeared in the BBC series The House That Jack Built.
 In 2003, he appeared in an episode of Murder in Mind.